CoreDumped-ETSISI/core-dumped-website-api/README.md

 ## License

 Core Dumped Website API is released under the [Apache 2.0](LICENSE).
-[Include a brief summary of the license terms and a link to the full license file.]

 ## Authors and Contributors